 Do you want to close gaps between teeth in your smile?
 Have your lost a tooth due to gum disease?
-Perhaps you have small spaces between your teeth because your have tongue thrust or you were thumb sucking as a child.
+Perhaps you have a small space between your teeth because of a labial frenum, tongue thrust, or you were thumb sucking as a child.
 Whatever the cause, there are many cosmetic dental procedures that only take one or two dental visits to fix.

 How to Close the gaps between teeth

 Closing the gaps between teeth can be done using bonding, teeth veneers, crowns and bridges.
 The best choice usually depends on the size/s of the gap/s.

 Dental bridgework provides a number of benefits to those with missing teeth, or very large gaps between teeth.
 This cosmetic tool can help restore your bite so that chewing and speaking come more naturally.
 In addition to increasing the ease of these everyday activities, a dental bridge can improve your smile to its natural beauty, and help maintain the shape of your face and the position of your natural teeth.
 To see what dental bridges can do for your, check out our dental bridge before and after photo gallery.

 Dental bonding with tooth colored composite resin can be used to close the spaces between teeth.
 The bonding material is easily fashioned to any shape desired.
 The artistic talents of your cosmetic dentist are tested when matching the contours of the neighboring teeth.

 Porcelain veneers or crowns